MediciHouse07/Learning_Records/FM_02_single_variable_calculus.md

 - riemann sums, trapezoidal rule, simpson's rule
 - symmetric compromise

+### Lecture 25

+2022/07/15:

+0000<->1500

+- trapezoidol rule
+- versus two integral
+- simpson's rule
+- simpson's rule is using the exact answer for all degree 2 polynomials
+- watch out for 1/x when x near 0
+- check f(x)=1 for those numeric integration, to check if the weight was correct
+- slicing or adding up

 ### Lecture 29
 2022/05/14:
 0000<->1857, next, an example of repeated roots and repeated factors